 Planning a day trip to Santa Barbara, CA?
 Looking to spend a day in this beautiful coastal city?
 Spend an easygoing great day in Santa Barbara.

 While many do weekend getaways to Santa Barbara, we’ve always done just quick day trips to Santa Barbara.
 It has always been enough to satisfy our wanderlust.

 While you can visit Santa Barbara all year around.
-Summertime is a great escape from the sweltering heat of the city of Los Angeles and road trip to the cities in Santa Inez Valley.
+Summertime is a great escape from the sweltering heat of the city of Los Angeles and a road trip to the cities in Santa Inez Valley.
 This coastal city will welcome you with cooler ocean breezes and gorgeous scenic views of the Santa Ynez Mountains.

 What I love about Santa Barbara is that it reminds me of the Western Mediterranean.
 And not surprisingly, Santa Barbara is called the American Riviera.
 The moment we reach Santa Barbara, the salty air just frees me from all the stresses I was feeling before getting there.

 The first time we ever went to Santa Barbara, it was fleet week.
 We had no idea.
 It was busy but festive.
 The atmosphere was poppin’ with locals, tourists, and Navy men in their uniforms.
 We parked on State Street and getting out of the car I could see that magical coastline staring back at me.
 Just like that, Santa Barbara had a piece of my heart.